 We ask that visitors from outside the school be discouraged as much as possible, and even if a meeting is necessary, it will be handled online as a rule.If you plan to visit the school, please contact us in advance by e-mail or other means.Please note that some telephone and window services will be suspended and the response time will be shortened.

-The KCG Group will continue to make every effort to prevent infection.
+We, the KCG Group, will continue to make utmost efforts to prevent infection.

 KCG Group's efforts to prevent the spread of new coronavirus infection